 Do you need volunteer help with the festival?

 Yes!
 We need volunteers for meal preparation and serving, overseeing the activity time for both choir groups in the recreation center, serving on the planning committee for the festival, assisting youth during the concert with moving from stage to concert seats, and for ushering at the concert on Sunday afternoon.
-If you would be willing to take on one or more of these roles, please contact one of the committee members listed in the Contacts tab at the top of this page.
-We’d be grateful!
+If you would be willing to take on one or more of these roles, please contact Lora Aldrich on our committee.
+We’d be very grateful!
 Another way to help is to connect individual families and congregations with the festival by giving a committee member the name of a person who might be willing to distribute literature about the event and become a contact person for the festival committee.

 Does the festival make a profit?

 We are a non-profit organization run by a volunteer group of committee members who donate all of their time and travel expenses to make this happen.
 Funds received go directly to the immediate costs of hosting the festival.
-Donations to the festival help us keep revenues riding a bit above costs.
-Without donations, our budget wouldn’t stay in the black.
+Donations are appreciated.

 How can I donate toward the expenses of the festival?